-Identified/Assessed procedure(s) for loading cargo onto combi aircraft in accordance with all requirements.
-Interviewed responsible manager(s) in cargo operations.
-Interviewed cargo operations personnel that load cargo onto combi aircraft.
+- □ Identified/Assessed procedure(s) for loading cargo onto combi aircraft in accordance with all requirements. - □ Interviewed responsible manager(s) in cargo operations.

-Refer to the IRM for the definitions of Cargo Restraint System, Combi (Combined Passenger and Cargo) Aircraft Operations and Supplemental Type Certificate (STC) Holder.
+Guidance Refer to the IRM for the definitions of Cargo Restraint System, Combi (Combined Passenge Cargo) Aircraft Operations and Supplemental Type Certificate (STC) Holder. er and